Mr S Cowden

 Pupils will be entered for the CCEA GCSE Examination at an appropriate level depending on the ability they have demonstrated throughout the two year course.
-This course consists of two external examinations: a module exam (45%) and a final examination worth (55%).
+Tiers of entry are decided on an individual basis so ensure success for every student.
+The GCSE Mathematics course consists of two external examinations: a module exam (45%) and a final examination worth (55%).
 Pupils will sit the module exam in June of Year 11 and the final completion examination at the end of Year 12.
 There is no controlled assessment for GCSE Mathematics.
+Often many Year 12 students take up the opportunity to attempt a higher module in the January of Year 12.

 Some students take up the opportunity to also complete OCN NI Essential Skills in Application of Number (at either Level 1 or Level 2).
 This is completed in Year 12 after discussion with the class teacher and Head of Department.